AndrewPrifer/hypercomp/README.md

 #### `arithmetic(input1, input2, config?)`

-Convenience method for compositing with the "arithmetic" operator.
+Composites the inputs using the "arithmetic" operator.

 - **input1**: The top layer.
 - **input2**: The bottom layer.